Group 9 Rugby League: 1990s–present: Absorption of Group 13, Peak and Decline

-After the Group 13 Rugby League competition collapsed in 1991, the Albury Blues (renamed Greater Southern Rams upon entry due to Tumut already being the Blues), Wagga Brothers, a merged outfit from Adelong and Batlow, and Tumbarumba, joined the competition.
+After the Group 13 Rugby League competition collapsed in 1991, the Albury Blues (renamed Albury Rams upon entry due to Tumut already being the Blues), Wagga Brothers, a merged outfit from Adelong and Batlow formed The Adelong-Batlow Bears, and Tumbarumba Greenies, joined the competition.

 However, the competition declined from a peak of 14 clubs in the late 1990s to 9 clubs in 2022.
 Clubs to leave in this period included Adelong-Batlow (folded), Harden-Murrumburrah (George Tooke Shield), Tumbarumba (folded, then joined Murray Cup) and Cootamundra (George Tooke Shield).
 Turvey Park and Wagga Magpies also merged in 2005 to form the South City Bulls.

-Albury Thunder, the successor to Greater Southern Rams and Lavington Panthers, won a threepeat of titles from 2012 to 2014.
+Albury Thunder, the successor to Albury Blues, Albury Rams and Lavington Panthers, won a threepeat of titles from 2012 to 2014.

 Group 9's crisis became even more apparent following powerhouse Junee's decision not to field a First Grade team in 2021 and 2022.
 However, this strategy paid off as the club won the Reserve Grade title in 2022, with plans to return to First Grade football in 2023.
 Their return to the premier grade was offset by the loss of the Wagga Brothers to the exact same fate for the 2023 season.

+Brothers returned to first grade in 2024, while Cootamundra also re-joined the competition in 2025, winning the Under 18s premiership in that season.